AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 ![Yosemite Team folder](assets/author-content-fragments/yosemite-team-folder.png)

-Let's create a new Content Fragment using the Team Content Fragment Model and title it "Yosemite Team".
+Let's create a Content Fragment using the Team Content Fragment Model and title it "Yosemite Team".

 ### Content and fragment references in the multi-line text editor